mongoose182/Columbia-XRP/README.md

 * Technologies implemented: RippleNet operates using a system referred to as a "Unique Node List (UNL)", which is comprised of over 150 validators.
 This differs from more conventional blockchain methods, such as proof of work or proof of stake.
 A transaction is            approved only when at least 80% of "trusted" validators agree on the transaction.
 Trusted validators are determined by Ripple Labs itself.
 (Source 5)

 ## Landscape
-* Domain: XRP is consistently among the top 10 marketcaps of cryptocurrencies
+* Domain: The XRP token on the RippleNet Blockchain is consistently among the top 10 marketcaps of cryptocurrencies
+* Trends & Innovations: Ripple has succeeded in creating a suitable alternative to traditional money moving solutions.
+So much so that other financial giants are creating crypto alternatives.
+Accordingg to Paypal, having recently created their own stablecoin: "Fully-backed, regulated stablecoins have the potential to transform payments in web3 and digitally native environments."
+It is only a matter of time before other large peer to peer finance companies follow suit.
+(Source 6)
 * Relevant Competitors:
   Other major cryptos: Bitcoin and Ethereum among others present widely used, fast methods for exchanging currencies and money
   The SWIFT network: The predominant payment network and messaging system used by banks and large financial entities today